garden-io/garden/docs/k8s-plugins/remote-k8s/ingress-and-dns.md

 ````

-To this point we have successfully created and configured the whole Garden project and we are ready to start deploying it 🚀.
+We have successfully created and configured the whole Garden project and we are ready to start deploying it 🚀.

 ## Deploy 🚀

-Now we are ready to deploy our `garden project` for the first time,
+We are ready to deploy our `garden project` for the first time,

 First of all, we need to deploy the necessary plugins in our cluster that will allow Garden to run successfully.